threefoldtech/0-hub/README.md

 ## Getting information through API
 The hub host a basic REST API which can gives you some informations about flists, renaming them, remove them, etc.

-To use authenticated endpoints, you need to provide a itsyou.online valid `jwt` via cookie `caddyoauth`.
+To use authenticated endpoints, you need to provide a itsyou.online valid `jwt` via `Authorization: bearer <jwt>` header.
 This `jwt` can contains special `memberof` to allows you cross-repository actions.

 If your `jwt` contains memberof, you can choose which user you want to use by specifying cookie `active-user`.